Headhunting: Amazon

 Several tribes of the Jivaroan group, including the Shuar in Eastern Ecuador and Northern Peru, along the rivers Chinchipe, Bobonaza, Morona, Upano, and Pastaza, main tributaries of the Amazon, practiced headhunting for trophies.
 The heads were shrunk, and were known locally as Tzan-Tzas.
 The people believed that the head housed the soul of the person killed.

 In the 21st century, the Shuar produce Tzan-tza replicas.
 They use their traditional process on heads of monkeys and sloths, selling the items to tourists.
 It is believed that splinter groups in the local tribes continue with these practices when there is a tribal feud over territory or as revenge for a crime of passion.

-The Quechua Lamista in Peru used to be headhunters.
+The Kichwa-Lamista people in Peru used to be headhunters.

 Mesoamerican civilizations

 A tzompantli is a type of wooden rack or palisade documented in several Mesoamerican civilizations.
 It was used for the public display of human skulls, typically those of war captives or other sacrificial victims.

-A tzompantli-type structure has been excavated at the La Coyotera, Oaxaca, site.
+A tzompantli-type structure has been excavated at the La Coyotera, Oaxaca site.
 It is dated to the Proto-Classic Zapotec civilization, which flourished from c.
 2nd century BCE to the 3rd century CE.
 Tzompantli are also noted in other Mesoamerican pre-Columbian cultures, such as the Toltec and Mixtec.

 Based on numbers given by the conquistador Andrés de Tapia and Fray Diego Durán, Bernard Ortiz de Montellano has calculated in the late 20th century that there were at most 60,000 skulls on the Hueyi Tzompantli (great Skullrack) of Tenochtitlan.
 There were at least five more skullracks in Tenochtitlan, but, by all accounts, they were much smaller.

 Other examples are indicated from Maya civilization sites.
 A particularly fine and intact inscription example survives at the extensive Chichen Itza site.

 Nazca culture

-The Nazca used decapitated heads, known as trophy heads, in various religious rituals.
+The Nazca used severed heads, known as trophy heads, in various religious rituals.
 Late Nazca iconography suggests that the prestige of the leaders of Late Nazca society was enhanced by successful headhunting.

 Europe

 Celts

 The Celts of Europe practiced headhunting as the head was believed to house a person's soul.
 Ancient Romans and Greeks recorded the Celts' habits of nailing heads of personal enemies to walls or dangling them from the necks of horses.
-Headhunting was still practiced for a great deal longer by the Celtic Gaels.
-In the Ulster Cycle, Cúchulainn is described as beheading the three sons of Nechtan and mounting their heads on his chariot.
+The Celtic Gaels practiced headhunting a great deal longer.
+In the Ulster Cycle of Irish mythology, the demigod Cúchulainn beheads the three sons of Nechtan and mounting their heads on his chariot.
 This is believed to have been a traditional warrior, rather than religious, practice.
-The practice continued approximately to the end of the Middle Ages in Ireland and the Anglo-Scottish marches.
-The religious reasons for collecting heads were likely lost after the Celts' conversion to Christianity.
+The practice continued approximately to the end of the Middle Ages among the Irish clans and even later among the Border Reivers of the Anglo-Scottish marches.
+The pagan religious reasons for headhunting were likely lost after the Celts' conversion to Christianity, even though the practice continued.

-In former Celtic areas, cephalophore representations of saints (miraculously carrying their decapitated heads) were common.
+In former Celtic areas, cephalophore representations of saints (miraculously carrying their severed heads) were common.

 Heads were also taken among the Germanic tribes and among Iberians, but the purpose is unknown.